SaintLawrenceIslandYupik/www/about.md

 # About

-This web site was developed by [Sugri Lane Schwartz](mailto:lane.schwartz@alaska.edu) of the University of Alaska Fairbanks, in consultation with
+This web site was developed by [Sugri Lane Woodrose Schwartz](mailto:lane.schwartz@alaska.edu) of the University of Alaska Fairbanks, in consultation with

 * the sovereign tribal and governing elected councils of St. Lawrence Island, Alaska
    - [The Native Village of Gambell](https://github.com/SaintLawrenceIslandYupik/permission/raw/master/Native%20Village%20of%20Gambell.pdf)